istanbuljs/nyc/README.md

 nyc --reporter=lcov --reporter=text-lcov npm test
 ```

-## Stack Traces
+## Accurate stack traces using source maps

-When `source-map` handling enabled, then the instrumented source files will
+When `produce-source-map` is set to true, then the instrumented source files will
 include inline source maps for the instrumenter transform.
 When combined with
 [source-map-support](https://github.com/evanw/node-source-map-support),
-stack traces for instrumented code should reflect the original lines.
+stack traces for instrumented code will reflect their original lines.

-This is enabled by default, but may be disabled by `nyc --source-map=false`.

 ## Support for custom require hooks (babel, webpack, etc.)